akazukin5151/koneko/README.md

 # Roadmap

 ## Features

-* Race conditions while prefetching -- mitigate by waiting for a while before scrolling or navigating pages
-    * If scrolling while prefetching in gallery & user modes, `utils.max_terminal_scrolls()` uses the next dir (which doesn't exist yet) and crashes
-    * Also happens with view user/image while prefetching
-    * In particular, prefetching in user mode takes longer, making it likely to trigger an action before prefetch has finished

 - [ ] DOC: link to ueberzug section in MANUAL.md in readme, documentate ueberzug usage, & update README.md about ueberzug
     - [ ] Update diagrams in HACKING